-- 1. This resettlement plan (RP) is prepared for the Chuxiong City Urban Environment Improvement Project (the Upper Longchuan River Part) (the Project), one of subprojects of the Yunnan Chuxiong Urban Environment Improvement Project, in accordance with the Land Administration Law of the PRC (amended on August 28, 2004), Urgent Notice of the General Office of the Ministry of Land and Resources on Performing the Administration of Land Acquisition and House Demolition Practically (MLA [2011] No.72), Uniform AAOV Rates and Location-based Composite Land Prices for Land Acquisition of Yunnan Province (Interim) (May 18, 2008), Notice of the Chuxiong City Government on Issuing the Administrative Measures for Collective Land Acquisition of Chuxiong City (CCG [2010] No.183) (October 2010), and ADB's Safeguard Policy Statement (June 2009). - 2.
-Chuxiong City PMO (CCPMO) prepared this RP with assistance of Chuxiong Prefecture PMO (CPPMO) and Hohai University, a consulting agency.
-The key data and information in this RP is from four sources: (i) information provided by CPMO and CCPMO, e.g., the Feasibility Study Report, detailed census survey results, organizational responsibilities and staffing; (ii) information provided by functional departments concerned, e.g., policy documents, work summaries, statistics; (iii) information provided by the affected town and village groups, e.g., basic information and statistical reports; and (iv) information obtained by the task force through FGDs, interviews and questionnaire survey.
+1. This resettlement plan (RP) is prepared for the Chuxiong City Urban Environment Improvement Project (the Upper Longchuan River Part) (the Project), one of subprojects of the Yunnan Chuxiong Urban Environment Improvement Project, in accordance with the Land Administration Law of the PRC (amended on August 28, 2004), Urgent Notice of the General Office of the Ministry of Land and Resources on Performing the Administration of Land Acquisition and House Demolition Practically (MLA [2011] No.72), Land Acquisition Compensation Standard for the 15 Prefectures (Municipalities) in Yunnan Province (amended) issued by the Yunnan Provincial Land Resources Department (effective on June 1, 2014), Notice of the Chuxiong City Government on Issuing the Administrative Measures for Collective Land Acquisition of Chuxiong City (CCG [2010] No.183) (October 2010), and ADB's Safeguard Policy Statement (June 2009).

+2. Chuxiong City PMO (CCPMO) prepared the original RP with assistance of Chuxiong Prefecture PMO (CPPMO) and Hohai University, a consulting agency during PPTA stage in 2013, and updated the RP based on detailed design and DMS.
+The key data and information in this RP is from four sources: (i) information provided by CPMO and CCPMO, e.g., the Feasibility Study Report, detailed design, detailed census survey results, organizational responsibilities and staffing; (ii) information provided by functional departments concerned, e.g., policy documents, work summaries, statistics; (iii) information provided by the affected town and village groups, e.g., basic information and statistical reports; and (iv) information obtained by the task force through FGDs, interviews and questionnaire survey.